 Rating of Flanders

-Fitch Ratings has revised on 9 April 2020 the Outlook on the Flemish Community's Long-Term Foreign- and Local-Currency Issuer Default Ratings (IDRs) to Negative from Stable and affirmed the IDRs at 'AA'.
+Fitch Ratings has affirmed on 30 April 2021 the Flemish Community's Long-Term Foreign-and-Local Currency Issuer Default Ratings (IDRs) at 'AA' with Negative Outlook.
+The Negative Outlook follows the outlook of Belgium.
 Fitch has also affirmed the Short-Term Foreign-Currency IDR at 'F1+'.

-The 'AA' rating is one notch above the rating of Belgium.
-This is quite a unique situation: the Flemish Community is 1 of the 6 regions in Europe with a rating above the sovereign.
-The other regions are Friuli-Venezia Giulia, Sardinia, Valle d’Aosta and Veneto from Italy and the Autonomous Community of the Basque Country from Spain.
+The 'AA' rating is one notch above the rating of Belgium and is the highest rating of all Belgian regions and communities.
+This is quite a unique situation: the Flemish Community is 1 of the 10 regions in Europe with a rating above the sovereign according to Fitch.
+The other regions are the autonomous Province of Bolzano, autonomous Province of Trento, Autonomous Region of Friuli-Venezia Giulia, Autonomous Region of Sardinia and the Autonomous Region of Valle d’Aosta from Italy and Historical Territories of Alava, Bizkaia and Gipuzkoa and the City of Pamplona from Spain.

 - Revenue robustness